sickCoder/sickCoder/README.md

 ```
 ## About me

 My name is Alexandre.
-I'm currently a student in DevOps applications conception and development at [Simplon.co](https://en.simplon.co/).
+I'm currently a student in applications conception and development using DevOps methodology at [Simplon.co](https://en.simplon.co/).
 I started to code at university back to 2012.
 I mainly learnt Java, C and a bit of HTML and CSS.

 ## 📚 Learning list